glowkeeper/P3D/docs/labs/week1Session1.md

 # Lab for Week 1, Session 1 - Setting Up Your Environment

 This lab sets up your environment so you can complete the rest of the module.
-It also encourages you to do some background reading.
+Once you have that set up, you should do some background reading.

 ## Overview